 - What’s the room like and what problems can you predict?

 One time the intonation wasn’t working right on my guitar.
 This caused a major tuning issue when I was using a capo on the higher frets.
 To avoid serious issues like that make sure everybody is tuned correctly, capo or otherwise.
 And make sure everybody checks their instruments every few takes or between songs.

 There are a lot of different microphone techniques and recording methods out there.
 If you are stressing yourself out because you don’t know which method to use just keep it simple.

 4. Don’t Overload Your Inputs

 You’ve got your plan in order and decided which technique to use.
-Then you better not screw up a great pre-production by overloading your inputs and causing digital distortion.
-Make sure you don’t overload the inputs of your interface.
+Then you better not screw up a great pre-production by overloading your inputs and Make sure you don’t overload the inputs of your interface.